on Metal, Waste-Plastic & Glass

-Every artwork David Cass has created since leaving art school is united by a relentless illustration of water: in its presence, abundance, absence.
-As his practice has developed, so too has the imagery through which he has presented this ongoing study.
-As painted bodies of water have filled and risen, thicker marks and more permanent paints have become flooding and over-spilling.
+As David Cass’s practice has developed, so too has the imagery through which he presents his ongoing study of water.
+As his painted bodies of water have filled and risen, thicker marks and more permanent paints have become flooding and over-spilling.
 From imagination – or exaggeration – in the case of his Overpaintings, to documentary in the case of his Almería, Florence, Venice and Paris flood works.
 This ongoing series – titled Rising Horizon – zooms out to explore the universal topic of sea rise.

 The notion of a rising horizon is both evocative and timely.
-Sea level is rising.
+Sea levels are rising.
 This new global phenomenon needs our attention.
 Cass’s series of paintings creatively pose the topic from dozens of diverse perspectives, upon a variety of supports.
 Despite appearing to be playful in form, these paintings act as a kind of miniature icepick to the brain, raising awareness.

 John Englander: oceanographer & author